pyueh-osi/Edgecmd-Docs/V1.2/Installation/Install EdgeCmd utility_1-2.md

 # Install EdgeCmd utility

 You can install EdgeCmd utility on either a Windows or Linux operating system.
-Before installing EdgeCmd utility, see [System requirements](xref:SystemRequirements) to ensure your machine is properly configured to provide optimum adapter operation.
+For more information, see [System requirements](xref:SystemRequirements).

 ## Windows